CMU M.Des. Interaction Studio 2, 12 weeks

 3. Having a supportive community is important to the mental and emotional wellbeing of international students.

 We then developed 3 concept directions to speed date with international students.
 We received positive feedback about the social network with facilitated interaction and decided to move forward with this concept.
 There were a few reasons for this.
 First, and most importantly, a network would allow for us to organically create bi-directional learning between international and American students.
 Second, this platform created an incentive for both international and American students to join.
 And finally, by creating an intervention before students arrive on campus, we are able to create a more welcoming environment before students even arrive in the US.

 With our concept direction set, we began formalizing the user journey and creating wireframes.
 We developed various iterations of the key features and began gathering feedback from users.

 1. People didn't like when the bot made assumptions about them or put words into their mouth.

 2. People liked having multiple options provided to them, as they were unsure about the accuracy of the bot intervention.

 3. People preferred having more information about their matches, but were actually okay with having anonymized matches.
-Some saw the value in not knowing who you are matching with.
+Some saw the value in not the anonymity of matching.